microsoft/hlsl-specs/proposals/infra/INF-NNNN-default-function-inlining.md

 static allocas,
 scoping them to the inlined function.

-After inlining, the HLPreprocess step erases stacksave and stackrestore intrinsics along with any users thereof and moves all allocas in non-entry functions into the entry function entry block.
+After inlining, the HLPreprocess step moves all allocas in non-entry functions into the entry function entry block.

 This leaves functions that have no runtime interface without any callers.